naomidzunic/card-details/README.md

 Building the form was simple (as I'm beginning to realize that I am relatively good at CSS).
 Using more Javascript is what I'm dipping my toes in.
 Little projects like this keep me motivated to continue learnning.

-One challenge I had while creating this project was
+One challenge I had while creating this project was the card images suprisingly.
+I started with adding them as background images in CSS but I couldn't figure out how to make them stationary while the screen size changed.
+Then that turned into an entire work around on adding images and aligning them, ensuring that all elements stayed centered.
+It took me a bit but I managed to do it (I'm sure this will bite me in the butt again later once I start adding the Javascript).